ModelInference/dinv/README.md

 ### Merge logs ( Step 5 )
 ---------------------------

-Post execution independent logging files have been written by each instrumented host.
+Post-execution independent logging files have been written by each instrumented host.
 In order to detect data invariants on the logged variables, all the logs must be analysed together.
 The log merging process tracks vector clocks logged along with variables.
 The